ligurio/swebok-v3/3_software_construction.md

 <!-- [7] -->

-A distributed system is a collection of physically separate, possibly heterogeneous computer sys- tems that are networked to provide the users with access to the various resources that the system maintains.
+A distributed system is a collection of physically separate, possibly heterogeneous computer systems that are networked to provide the users with access to the various resources that the system maintains.
 Construction of distributed software is distinguished from traditional software construction by issues such as parallelism, communication, and fault tolerance.